ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 Okay, fine, a frame is basically a matrix.
 But I prefer the word "frame" when it's being thought of as a list of vectors rather than as a linear transformation.
 A frame can be written as a matrix in the same way that a vector can be written as a matrix: neither _are_ matrices, but matrices are one convenient representation for them.
 In my opinion many equations that involve matrices are better thought of as involving frames because they have a more explicit and visualizable geometric meaning: they're a group of vectors that move around and transform together.[^frame]

-[^frame]: This notion of a frame is essentially the same notion as a [Moving Frame](https://en.wikipedia.org/wiki/Moving_frame) in differential geometry; you can also have frame fields (e.g. [1](https://en.wikipedia.org/wiki/Tetrad_formalism)) and frame-valued functions and things like that and there's a whole (somewhat-obscure) theory about it.
+[^frame]: This notion of a frame is essentially the same notion as a [moving frame](https://en.wikipedia.org/wiki/Moving_frame) in differential geometry.
+You can also have frame fields (e.g. [tetrads](https://en.wikipedia.org/wiki/Tetrad_formalism)) and frame-valued functions and things like that; there's a whole (somewhat-obscure) theory about it.
 It is not quite the same as [this other notion](https://en.wikipedia.org/wiki/Frame_(linear_algebra)) of a frame, which refers to a generalization of a basis for a vector space that is allowed to be linearly dependent.
-That article is unfortunately titled "Frame (linear algebra)" as though it is fundamental or something.
+(That article is unfortunately titled "Frame (linear algebra)" as though it is fundamental or something.
 The moving-frame concept is actually fundamental, IMO, while the linearly-dependent-basis concept is comparatively niche.
-Hmph.
+Hmph.)

 Nevertheless we'll operate on $$A$$ using matrix multiplication notation.
 Right-multiplication becomes a dot product with the list index of the frame, as though we are taking a dot product between the "vector" $$A$$ and the vector $$\vec{x}$$: